Microlocal categories over Novikov rings: Intersection point estimate

 In this section, we show that the hom-space between simple sheaf quantizations associated with two Lagrangians gives a lower bound of the number of intersection points.

 \begin{lemma} Assume that $X$ is sufficiently Weinstein and let $\cE_i\in \mu(X;u<c')$ be a standard sheaf quantizations of a Lagrangian brane $\bm L_i \ (i=1,2)$.
 Then

-\end{lemma} \begin{proof} Since we are working with sufficiently Weinstein manifolds and Lagrangian submanifolds, we can antimicrolocalize everything and we reduce the problem to the case of cotangent bundles.
+\end{lemma} \begin{proof} The microlocalization induces the morphism $\Hom_{\mu(X;u<c')}(\cE_1,\cE_2) \to \Gamma(\Lim_1 \cap \Lim_2;\muhom^\bR(\cE_1, \cE_2))$.
+We will see that this morphism induces a desired isomorphims.
+Since we are working with sufficiently Weinstein manifolds and Lagrangian submanifolds, we can antimicrolocalize everything and we reduce the problem to the case of cotangent bundles.
 By a generic position argument, we can assume that our sheaf quantizations are of the form of direct sums of the doubling version of sheaves like $\bigoplus_{c\in \bR}\bK_{f\geq c}$.
 Then it is straightforward to see

 The right hand side is nothing but our definition of $\mu hom^\bR$. \end{proof}

 \begin{corollary} Assume that $X$ is sufficiently Weinstein and let $\cE_i\in \mu(X;u<c)$ be a sheaf quantizations of a Lagrangian brane $\bm L_i \ (i=1,2)$.
 Then